+Date Measure

-Date Measure Monetary Policy/Operations Fiscal Policy Private Sector Regulatory Forbearance Containment July 30 • • • • Extended Jakarta's transitional period from July 30 to August 13.
-All activities hence to remain at 50 percent of their normal capacity.
-July 31 • • • • Re-opened Bali to domestic tourism.
-August 3 • Waived minimum monthly electricity fees for businesses, industries, and public services, from July to December.
+Monetary Policy/Operations Fiscal Policy Private Sector Regulatory Forbearance

+July 30 • • • •

+July 31 • • • •

+August 3 Waived minimum monthly electricity fees for businesses, industries, and public services, from July to December.
 Launched a Productive Social Assistance Program to disburse IDR 22 trillion (0.1 percent of GDP) in cash transfers and working capital loans for micro, small and medium enterprises (MSMEs).
 The government would provide IDR 2.4 million for 9.16 million MSMEs.
 Launched a Wage Subsidy Program with a budget of IDR 37.8 trillion (0.2 percent of GDP) to provide wage subsidies for 15.7 million private workers and non-civil servants workers, with income below IDR 5 million.
-Prospective recipients will obtain monthly assistance of IDR 600,000 for four months, or IDR 2.4 million in total.
-August 13 • • • • Extended Jakarta's transitional period of from August 13 to August 27.
-All activities hence remain at 50 percent of their normal capacity.
-August 14 Kept the key policy rate, the 7-day reverse Submitted to the Parliament the 2021 budget proposal that commits to continuing support to economic recovery from the pandemic.
+Prospective recipients will obtain monthly assistance of IDR 600,000 for four months, or IDR 2.4 million in total. • •

+August 13 • • • •

+August 14 Submitted to the Parliament the 2021 budget proposal that commits to continuing support to economic recovery from the pandemic.
 In particular, it is proposed that the 2021 budget expenditure remain elevated at IDR 2,747.5 trillion (about 15.5 percent of GDP) of which: about IDR 25.4 trillion (0.2 percent of GDP) has been proposed for COVID-19 vaccine development and other related healthcare spending; about IDR 414 trillion (2.3 percent of GDP) are targeted at infrastructure development; and IDR 357 trillion (2 percent of GDP) are allocated to the National Economic Recovery Program in 2021.
 On the revenue side, proposed tax incentives would amount to IDR 20.4 trillion (0.1 percent of GDP).
-The 2021 budget deficit is projected at IDR 971 trillion, or about 5.5 percent of GDP. • • August 19 Rept the key policy rate, the 7-day reverse repo rate (BI7DRR) rate, unchanged at 4.00 percent.
-Removed loan down payment requirements (of currently 5-10 percent) for purchases of environmentally-friendly motor vehicles, for lenders/banks with low non-performing ratio levels, effective from October.
-August 27 • • . • • Extended Jakarta's transitional period from August 27 to September 10.
-All activities hence remain at 50 percent of their normal capacity.
+The 2021 budget deficit is projected at IDR 971 trillion, or about 5.5 percent of GDP. • •

+August 19 Kept the key policy rate, the 7-day reverse repo rate (BI7DRR) rate, unchanged at 4.00 percent.
+Removed loan down payment requirements (of currently 5-10 percent) for purchases of environmentally-friendly motor vehicles, for lenders/banks with low non-performing ratio levels, effective from October. • • •

+August 27 • •. • •